LarnuUK/corgi.py/bot-help.md

 -----

 **God Commands** *(Can only be used by the Server Owner/Administrator)* **:**
+`$LimitVCs` - Limits the maximum user who can connect to a game VC to 4.
+`$UnlimitVCs` - Removes to limit to the maximum user who can connect to a game VC.
 `$OpenServer` - Allows everyone to access the table text and voice channels `$CloseServer` - Removes everyone to access the table text and voice channels `$ResetTeams` - Purges all current teams, along with their Categories and Channels, removes all users from the Team Captain Role and then Opens the Server. *This action cannot be undone.
 It will ask you to confirm the action before it is completed.*